Space-and-Satellite-Systems-UC-Davis/IntelliSat/README.md

 # Computer Systems Oribtal
 Welcome to code respository for the Space And Systems Satellite Club's REALOP 1 Flight Software!
 The code here will be run on our flight computer, the Orbital Platform, which will be responsible for controlling and monitoring the CubeSat's various subsystems.
-Details regarding the Orbital Platform are available on this github repository (FILL THIS WITH ELEC's REPO).
+Details regarding the Orbital Platform are available on this github repository: [uwu64/orbital-platform](https://github.com/uwu64/orbital-platform).

 **NOTE**: Several images of the board or connectors aren't attached yet since the Orbital Platform is back in Davis.
 Wait a few weeks and the images will be here.

 ## REALOP 1

-Lorem Ipsum for now...
+**NEEDS TO BE FILLED OUT**

 ## Getting Started
 To get started with our code, you'll need to have a basic understanding of C programming and the tools we're using.
 You'll need to follow the instructions listed in the following sections: